amadrizwan/AWS-lvs-nat-HA/README.md

 ARPCHECK=no

-upon failover, the healthy instance takes the secondary private IP address (AWS API)
+Upon failover, the healthy instance takes the secondary private IP address (AWS API ec2-assign-private-ip-addresses) and the default route in the real-servers routing table is changed to healthy LVS instance.

+EIP migration can be added if required.